Contact homology and virtual fundamental cycles: Implicit atlases

-A point in a moduli space $(\Mbar_\ast)_I$ is called \emph{regular} iff the linearized operator \eqref{totallinearizedthickened} of the corresponding pseudo-holomorphic building is surjective (it follows from elliptic regularity theory that this condition is independent of $k$ and $\delta$).
-Let $(\Mbar_\ast)_I^\reg\subseteq(\Mbar_\ast)_I$ denote the locus of points which are regular. \end{definition}
+A point in a moduli space $\Mbar(T)_I$ is called \emph{regular} iff this linearized operator is surjective.
+We denote by $\Mbar(T)_I^\reg\subseteq\Mbar(T)_I$ the locus of points which are regular and which have trivial automorphism group. \end{definition}